Be Prepared As you visit, do your part to keep Utah Forever Mighty. Learn more

 2. Sego Restaurant

-In their own words: a selection of regional, new American cuisine focusing on what makes this country unique and eclectic.
+A selection of regional, new American cuisine focusing on what makes this country unique and eclectic.
 Just try it.

 In the new geography of Kanab's culinary scene, Rocking V Cafe was pretty much the lone island in town until Sego Restaurant opened 15 years later.
 (Read: Utah’s Unexpected Pit Stops.)
 Sego Restaurant focuses on regional and new American cuisine in a rotating menu with seasonal ingredients.

 "When Shon opened Sego it was huge.
 He's from here.
-Here's this guy, he's one of ours.
+Here's this guy; he's one of ours.
 People saw that,” says Cooper.

 Besides being a local, Chef Shon Foster brought an award-winning resume to Sego that included a stop at the helm of luxury resort Amangiri's kitchen.
 The friendly competition produces incredible results because everyone in the new culinary landscape seems to have adopted Cooper's top objective.